-At Manchester Fertility your AMH levels are tested as part of your initial screening when you begin treatment, via a simple blood test.
-But it can be hard to understand what AMH is and what your result means.
+At Manchester Fertility, your Anti-Müllerian Hormone (AMH) levels are tested as part of your initial screening when you begin fertility treatment.

 What is Anti-Müllerian Hormone (AMH)?

 Anti-Müllerian Hormone is not the most talked about hormone, yet it develops within both males and females - in the testes and ovaries - and has many essential functions depending on sex and age.